 Some people with more money than sense decided to see what happens when you throw a human-weight or hobbit-weight mass of organic material into a pool of lava.
 There are videos.

 A votive statue of Chai-Hapi (a thousand of bread, a thousand of beer, a thousand of all good things to him!) excavated from the remains of Roman Vienna.
 Carved from gneis.
 In the style of late 19th Dynasty Heliopolis.
 Wien, Kunsthistorisches Musem, Ägyptische-Orientalische Sammlung, Inv.
 Nr. Äs 64.
 Photographed on special...
 Continue reading: Link Dump

 On the Internet as in a cavalry fight, there are too many things flashing in front of your face.
 Unknown painting of an incident in the Thirty Years’ War, Heeresgeschichtliche Museum, Wien.
-A village in France has preserved the bedroom of a young officer who died in the First World War...
+A village in France has preserved the bedroom of a young officer who died in the First World War Wardle, Higham, and Kromer,...
 Continue reading: Link Dump

 A recent editorial reminded me of the problems of estimating army sizes.
 Many ancient armies were not divided into neat units of uniform size, they did not have a central quartermaster’s service or staff which tracked numbers, and as Thucydides reminds us everyone lied about the strength of their own forces.
 Reporters who want to estimate the size of a demonstration face similar problems and rhetorical pressures (chose a high number to shock, or a low one to dismiss?
 Trust the police or the protestors?
 Base it on whether the crowd seemed larger or smaller than one whose size you ‘know’?)
 Like ancient historians, modern reporters don’t always give a source for their numbers, but when people ask them they tend to be frank: Read more